My Neighbor Adolf: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 35 out of 100, based on four critics, indicating "generally unfavorable" reviews.

 Peter Bradshaw of The Guardian wrote, "Kier, as ever, delivers a spoonful of black-comic menace and Hayman does an honest job.
 But there's something treacly about it."

 Kevin Maher of The Times called the film "A nifty dramatic premise [that's] squandered with camp inconsequence".